wcygan/rust-coreutils/readme.md

 SUBCOMMANDS:
-    cat     Copies each file, or standard input if none are given, to standard output date    Print the system date and time echo    Echos the provided text
+    cat     Copies each file, or standard input if none are given, to standard output cp      Copies a given file to the destination path date    Print the system date and time echo    Echos the provided text
     head    Prints the first part of each file